Sensory Play: Clay and Wood Block Structures

 Do you have a young child who loves playing with blocks?
 Do you have a gazillion blocks just sitting around?
-This is the perfect activity to stretch out playtime a bit further.
-Whether you want a creative, engineering structural design activity or simply a new sensory activity, this is a great go to for endless building!
+The clay and wood block structures are the perfect activity to stretch out playtime a bit further.
+Whether you want a creative, engineering structural design activity or simply a new sensory activity, this is a great go-to for endless building!

 - Wood Blocks